3 reasons why you are struggling to lose fat

 The liver is the organ that is responsible for metabolising fat, if it is burdened with toxins you will really struggle to lose body fat.
 There are studies that say that the more toxic you are the more fat the body creates as a protection mechanism.

 Our top tips for helping cut back on your toxic load is to cut back on processed foods and go for organic fresh lean meats, fish, fruits and vegetables.
 Fit a water filter and drink clean purified water.
 You can also support your liver by taking a supplement called milk thistle.

 If your digestive system is malfunctioning you will find fat loss very difficult to achieve.
 Your digestive health can be compromised in a few ways.

 Poor digestion can be a result of low hydrochloric acid levels in your stomach.
 If this is low you will not be able to break your food down properly in the stomach, therefore you will be unable to absorb all the quality nutrients.

 Inflammation of the gut can be caused by food sensitivities.
 An inflamed gut produces a stress response which elevates cortisol production.
 If you have read the first section of this article you will be a lot clearer on the affects cortisol plays in the fat loss process.

 Your ability to lose body fat and improve your health goes deeper than just diet and exercise.
-I hope that in reading this article I have opened your eyes a little more to this fact.

 In addressing some of the points in this article, you are making a commitment to your own health.
 If you make this a part of your life, you will continue to lose body fat and you will keep it off long term.